binarykore/SEI120G/README.md

 * SEI120G is a Tozed-based Home Prepaid WiFi Router maxed at 20mbps depending on the Location of the Router and House, It may however be installed with an IPX Connector or SMA to UFL Connector to increase the Frequency, Currently it has 20mhz / 40mhz Router Bandwidth and a bit MB for the RAM to accumulate the horse power of the WiFi Router..
 It has 4.0ghz WiFi Standard and up to a couple of Users Connected only hotspot..

 ### How Much?
+#### (Maintenance and Configuration) - EG:

+* APN Settings, CIDR / DHCP Subnetting, Networking and Admin Access, Openline - Strictly no Debranding..

-* An amount of PHP 100.00 or USD 2.00 is suffice to support the Configurations and Mods in the Firmware
+* An amount of PHP 100.00 or USD 2.00 (or less) is suffice to support the Configurations and Mods in the Config Firmware File..

 ## Donations and Payments:

-* The Funds ( 30% of the Income / Transaction ) will be donated to Feeding Programs and Charity
+* The Funds ( 30% of the Income / Transaction ) will be donated to Feeding Programs and Charity..
-* EG: (30 divided by PHP 100.00 multiplied by 100), PM / DM for Setups! ( https://m.me/binarymako )
+* EG: (30 divided by PHP 100.00 multiplied by 100), PM / DM for Setups! ( [Chat Support](https://m.me/binarymako) )..

 ## Donations and Charity Drives:

-* Feeding Programs
+* Feeding Programs..
-* Charity Drives
+* Charity Drives..
-* Eco Cleaning Programs
+* Eco Cleaning Programs..
-* Stray Animal Cares
+* Stray Animal Cares..

 <details>
 <summary>Donations and Payments</summary>